If you’re seeking working capital for your business, less-than-perfect credit can make finding a loan hard.

 What is a bad credit business loan?

 Term loans and lines of credit are common funding options.
-However, certain business loan types are often more easily accessible to borrowers with bad credit.
-These include merchant cash advances that let you borrow against future debit and credit card sales, plus invoice financing or factoring, which allow you to trade unpaid invoices for cash.
+But, there are more accessible types of bad credit business loans.
+These include merchant cash advances, which let you borrow against future sales, and invoice financing or factoring, which allows you to trade unpaid invoices for cash.

 Bad credit business loan pros